techidaily/site-tiktok-video-recordings/source/_posts/2024-approved-twirl-and-relax-the-ultimate-list-of-country-tunes-on-tiktok.md

 ## Selecting the Song for your Clone Video

-Before you start shooting the video you first need to select the song on [TikTok](https://itunes.apple.com/US/app/id835599320?mt=8)you're going to use in the video.
+Before you start shooting the video you first need to select the song on [TikTok](https://itunes.apple.com/US/app/id835599320?mt=8) you're going to use in the video.
 Once you've found the perfect track simply record it and save it as a video to your camera roll.
 You can then import the video clip that contains the song into the [Video Star](http://videostarapp.com/) app.

 Here are [10 Popular TikTok Songs](https://tools.techidaily.com/wondershare/filmora/download/) for you.